wizages/DoNotStopThePartyLite/README.md

-# Do Not Stop The Party
+# Don't Stop The Party

 ## How does this work?